ampproject/amphtml/contributing/contributing-code.md

 - If you're still not sure who your reviewer should be, reach out on [Slack](https://bit.ly/amp-slack-signup) in the [#contributing channel](https://amphtml.slack.com/messages/C9HRJ1GPN/).
 - If you can't find a reviewer after going through these routes or the reviewers you find aren't responsive, reach out to mrjoro on Slack or cc him on your GitHub issue/PR.

-## Coding and implementation
+## Implementation

 1. (optional) [Join AMP on GitHub](https://goo.gl/forms/T65peVtfQfEoDWeD3).
 (You don't need to wait to be added to the org before you start coding.)
-1. [Perform the one-time setup](./getting-started-quick.md#one-time-setup): Set up your GitHub account, install Node, Yarn, Gulp CLI, fork repo, track repo, etc.
+1. [Perform the one-time setup if needed](./getting-started-quick.md#one-time-setup): Set up your GitHub account, install Node, Yarn, Gulp CLI, fork repo, track repo, etc.
 1. [Create a working branch](./getting-started-e2e.md#create-a-git-branch).
 1. [Build AMP](./getting-started-e2e.md#building-amp-and-starting-a-local-server).
 1. Write your code.